-- Transfer credit is granted only from regionally accredited colleges or universities for courses with an earned grade of "C" or better. - Developmental course work, including college algebra, does not transfer. - Credits from institutions that operate on a quarter system calendar are transferred by multiplying the quarter hours by two-thirds in order to equal semester credits.
+- Transfer credit is granted only from institutions accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent. - Developmental course work does not transfer. - Credits from institutions that operate on a quarter system calendar are transferred by multiplying the quarter hours by two-thirds in order to equal semester credits.

 - Not all transfer credits will apply toward every major. - If you are eligible for AP, CLEP, IB, or high school dual enrollment transfer credit, official transcripts should be provided to the Office of Admissions during the application process.
-A complete list of transfer credit by exam is located at admissions.gmu.edu/exams.
+A complete list of transfer credit by exam is located at gmu.edu/admissions-aid/apply-now/how-apply/ transfer/transfer-credit-policy.